yoshoku/rumale/README.md

 Mutidimensional Scaling, t-SNE, Principal Component Analysis, Non-negative Matrix Factorization, and many other algorithms.

-This project was formerly known as "SVMKit".
-If you are using SVMKit, please install Rumale and replace `SVMKit` constants with `Rumale`.

 ## Installation

 Add this line to your application's Gemfile: